Scenic.Component behaviour (Scenic v0.10.3) View Source

-A Component is simply a Scene that is optimized to be referenced by another scene.
+A Component is Scene that is optimized to be used as a child of another scene.

 Standard Components

-Scenic includes a small number of standard components that you can simply reuse in your scenes.
-These were chosen to be in the main library because a) they are used frequently, and b) their use promotes a certain amount of "common" look and feel.
+Scenic includes a several standard components that you can use in your scenes.
+These were chosen to be in the main library because:

 All of these components are typically added/modified via the helper functions in the